Have your say - NHS England consults public about Evidence-Based Interventions

-The way forward for a £350m hospital redevelopment plan for west Hertfordshire was agreed by the boards of two local NHS organisations yesterday (Thursday 11 July).
+The way forward for a £350m hospital redevelopment plan for west Hertfordshire was agreed by the boards of two local NHS organisations on Thursday 11 July.

-West Hertfordshire Hospitals NHS Trust (WHHT) met yesterday morning to approve a strategic outline case detailing a way forward based on ‘option one’ from a shortlist of four that had been through a detailed evaluation process.
-Herts Valleys Clinical Commissioning Group (HVCCG) board met that afternoon to consider the proposed way forward and endorsed the Trust board’s decision.
+West Hertfordshire Hospitals NHS Trust (WHHT) met first to approve a strategic outline case detailing a way forward based on ‘option one’ from a shortlist of four that had been through a detailed evaluation process.
+Herts Valleys Clinical Commissioning Group (HVCCG) board met later that day to consider the proposed way forward and endorsed the Trust board’s decision.

 Under ‘option one’ all three hospitals managed by WHHT would be retained, with a major transformation of the Watford General Hospital site and significant investment in the Hemel Hempstead and St Albans hospital sites.

 This is not the first time the trust has made an application for funding but previous bids were deemed to be ‘unaffordable’ to the NHS.
 Regulators asked the trust to do some more work and look at options that cost no more than the trust’s current annual turnover.
 This meant that the total cost of the redevelopment should not exceed £350million (in today’s prices).

 The option that will be submitted this summer complies with the regulators’ guidance.
 It includes a new clinical building at Watford General which will be larger than the current main block and will house theatres and critical care as well as women’s and children’s services.
 There would also be a thorough refurbishment of the main block (the Princess Michael of Kent building).
 Wards would be modernised, with around 70 more beds, with greater space between them, more bathrooms and additional single ensuite rooms.